Mithileshan/Unigram-Model/README.md

 # Unigram-Model
-n this experiment we will use the unigram model to evaluate different learning methods, and to perform model selection.
+In this experiment we will use the unigram model to evaluate different learning methods, and to perform model selection.